dicekeys/seeding-webauthn/fido2-key-derivation.md

   > _k_[16-31] = AES-256(key=_s_, plaintext=_i_[16-31] xor _k_[0-15])

-Note that CBC is a feedback mode of AES, as permitted by the KDF in feedback mode option for deriving keys in [Section 3.6 of the FIDO Authenticator Allowed Cryptography List](https://fidoalliance.org/specs/fido-security-requirements-v1.2-2018/fido-authenticator-allowed-cryptography-list-v1.0-wd-20180629.html#key-derivation-functions-kdfs).

 In ECDSA, public-keys are directly derivable from their corresponding private key, and so once we have derived the private key we have derived the key pair.

+Since the seed _s_ is the secret used to derive all key pairs, implementers should choose the most side-channel resistant implementation of AES-256 available to them.
+It should never be used for any other purpose than generating keys which are also secrets that will not be shared outside of the authenticator.

+Since CBC is a feedback mode of AES, it is permitted as a "KDF in feedback mode" option for deriving keys under [Section 3.6 of the FIDO Authenticator Allowed Cryptography List](https://fidoalliance.org/specs/fido-security-requirements-v1.2-2018/fido-authenticator-allowed-cryptography-list-v1.0-wd-20180629.html#key-derivation-functions-kdfs).